 2016 Boxing Events

 Women's boxing, which was introduced to the Olympic program in 2012, remained with just three weight classes.
-In the men's division, the Featherweight weight was dropped in 2012 and the weight limits adjusted for Fly and Bantam classes, leaving 10 weight classes from light flyweight to super-heavyweight.
-For the female boxers, the three weight divisions are flyweight, lightweight and middleweight.
+In the men's division, the Featherweight weight was dropped in 2012 and the weight limits were adjusted for the Fly and Bantam classes, leaving 10 weight classes from light flyweight to super-heavyweight.
+For female boxers, the three weight divisions are flyweight, lightweight and middleweight.

 Olympic Games Boxing Trivia